learn-co-curriculum/cartoon-collections/README.md

 #=> true
 ```

-Once the test for this method is passing, move on to the second-to-last-last method.
+Once the test for this method is passing, move on to the last method.

 #### Method 4 - Find the Cheese